"I tell you truthfully, no man can defend safely."

 Bastion uses various types of equipment to train different skills, with each type having its place.
 High-density foam is great for working on stamina and fighting for long periods of time with less gear.
 Wood and synthetics are great all-around for safe training while balancing realism.
 Steel helps us get closer to understanding how the medieval masters used their skills.

 - Liechtenauer, c.15th Century

-The Messer is a weapon of humble origin.
-Easily forged and adopted for self defence by many during the medieval times.
-It is a single edged blade, and characterized by the nagel.
-It is easily the most used bladed weapon in medieval Germany.
-We focus on the Messer techniques from Leckuchner and the Augsburg tradition.
+The Messer is a single handed weapon of humble origin, easily forged and adopted for self-defense by many during medieval times.
+It is a single-edged blade characterized by the nagel, and easily the most used bladed weapon in medieval Germany.
+We focus on Messer techniques from Leckuchner and the Augsburg tradition.

 The Longsword, also known as a 'hand and a half', was extensively used by knights on the battlefield and in judicial duels.
-Its usefulness in combating armoured and unarmoured foes cemented its legacy in history.
-Through Ringeck, Danzig, and Lew, we learn the fighting dynamic of the Lichtenauer tradition.
+Its usefulness in combating both armoured and unarmoured foes cemented its legacy in history.
+Through Ringeck, Danzig, and Lew, we learn the fighting dynamic of the Liechtenauer tradition.

-Dagger & Ringen forms the basics of many medieval fighting systems.
-Lichtenauer instructs young knights to learn how to wrestle well.
-Ringen is the German word for wrestling and was an essential part of any warrior worth his salt.
-Daggers are common accompaniment for any medieval person and would have been their backup tool when their main weapon is unreachable.
-This is embedded within the regular sessions.
-The Ringen and Dagger content work on breakfalls, throws, as well as dagger techniques.
+Dagger & Ringen form the basics of many medieval fighting systems.
+Lichtenauer instructed young knights to learn how to wrestle well.
+Ringen is the German word for wrestling and was an essential part of any warrior worth their salt.
+Daggers are a common accompaniment for any medieval person and would have been their backup tool when their main weapon was unreachable.
+Our Ringen and Dagger training focuses on breakfalls, throws, weapon grappling as well as dagger techniques.